VolkovAlV/VolkovAlV/README.md

 ### Hi there 👋

+Interesting in trading and programming so I wrote some Python bots for Tinkoff Invest ) I would like to work 👯 with more experienced developers..

 <!--
 **VolkovAlV/VolkovAlV** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.